jnozzi/cocoadev.com/markdown/NSCellSubclassProblem.md

 }

-You cannot just call your accessor due to General/NSCell's use of General/NSCopyObject.
-See http://developer.apple.com/documentation/Cocoa/Conceptual/General/MemoryMgmt/Tasks/General/ImplementCopy.html#//apple_ref/doc/uid/20000049-997407 .
+You cannot just call your accessor due to NSCell's use of NSCopyObject.
+See http://developer.apple.com/documentation/Cocoa/Conceptual/MemoryMgmt/Tasks/ImplementCopy.html#//apple_ref/doc/uid/20000049-997407 .
 ----
 Thanks everyone who replied, this cell subclass has proved to be a huge learning experience for me.